Amazon Logistics was launched in 2015 with two objectives in mind:

 So, there is a lot that can go wrong.
 No wonder a majority of customer complaints are towards shipping.
-Say for instance, late deliveries, damage during shipping, inconvenient delivery time, etc.
+Say, for instance, late deliveries, damage during shipping, inconvenient delivery time, etc.

 Also, it cuts costs and increases their delivery capacity.
 Amazon spent a whopping $21.7 billion in 2017 just on shipping.

-Amazon Logistics inquires these conventions to make sure that they don’t break them.
+Amazon Logistics inquires about these conventions to make sure that they don’t break them.
 A few of these services might be unprofessional or sloppy, compared to other established deliveries.

 Amazon Logistics targets to give shoppers an alternative same-day shipping & delivery option.
 But these benefits are there only for Prime members.
-Even non prime members can get these perks but after paying an additional charge.
+Even non-prime members can get these perks but after paying an additional charge.

 They make deliveries all 7 days per week, the entire day from early mornings to late evenings, making it perfect for shipments, which need a signature.
 They treat every delivery driver like a third-party service provider, who is contracted via Amazon.

 Amazon Logistics depends on different third-party contractors for running this service.
 However, with fewer professional requirements.
-Therefore, there isn’t any cost associated for becoming an official Delivery Provider of Amazon.
+Therefore, there isn’t any cost associated with becoming an official Delivery Provider of Amazon.
 Instead, the company or the individual should meet these criteria: